CRSS & CPRS Credential Process

 Examination Process

-• Once an application is approved by ICB, applicants will be notified of eligibility to schedule their exam.
+• Once an application is approved by Illinois Certification Board (ICB), applicants will be notified of eligibility to schedule their exam.
 The exam will be administered via computer at one of multiple testing sites across the State of Illinois that are contracted by ICB.

 • The exam measures competency in the CRSS/CPRS Performance Domains.
 Competency refers to an individual's ability to make decisions based on recovery support principles.

-• Applicants may retest if they do not receive a passing score (minimum of 68).
+• Applicants may retest if they do not receive a passing score (minimum of 500 out of 800).

 • For assistance with exam preparation, please see the Study Guides listed under each credential at iaodapca.org.